What is the Professional Development Academy?

 The Professional Development Academy is a center dedicated to providing tailored development programs to foster career growth for targeted employee groups and to support Duke's staffing needs.
 Professional development specialists, working with recruiters in Human Resources, will train, develop and help staff who aspire to be promoted or to transfer to new opportunities.

-The goals of the Professional Development Institute are to improve retention, strengthen the management workforce, develop the skills and capabilities of staff, and support Duke's commitment to diversity.
+The goals of the Professional Development Academy are to improve retention, strengthen the management workforce, develop the skills and capabilities of staff, and support Duke's commitment to diversity.